scottberke/data-structures/primitives/bits-bytes-binary-memory.md

 ## Binary, Bits, Bytes and Memory
 ### Binary
 #### Description:
 The number system that we commonly use is base 10.
-We have digits 0-9 and when we reach 9 we roll over or carry the a one to the tens place. `10` represents 1 ‘ten’ and zero ‘ones’.
+We have digits 0-9 and when we reach 9 we roll over or carry a one to the tens place. `10` represents 1 ‘ten’ and zero ‘ones’.
 Computers only understand ones and zeros thus the number system understood by computers is base two using 0 and 1.
 When you reach 1 and want to increment the count to represent 2, you roll over or carry a one to the ‘twos place’. `10`  in binary represents 2 -> you have 1 ‘two’ and zero ‘ones’.
 ```
 Base 10:
 10^0 => 1